 Finding your house

-The most common way to find a house that suits your wish list is via the Funda website.
-This national housing aggregator lets you apply lots of different filters: how many rooms, if you want a balcony or garden, your preferred price category and more.
-You can also create a Funda account (which is free) and set up an alert based on your preferences, which will notify you when properties you’d like to view become available.
+The most common way to find a house that suits your wish list is via the internet.
+The national housing aggregators lets you apply lots of different filters: how many rooms, if you want a balcony or garden, your preferred price category and more.
+You can also set up an alert based on your preferences, which will notify you when properties you’d like to view become available.

 Most estate agents show properties for sale during business hours on Monday to Friday, but some will be happy to help you during evening hours.
 A viewing takes around 15 minutes.
 Several times a year, there are ‘public viewing days’ (openhuisdagen) where you can view participating properties on a Saturday.
 It is a nice way to see multiple properties in a single day.